dmlicht/BalancedPress/README.md

 Steven Ko

 ## Contributing
-Think
+Think this would be a useful tool?
+We'd love your help building it.

 ## Under The Hood
 When you send a request the the BalancedPress server, it will:

 1. Download the webpage
 2. Feed the text into a NLP model to calculate it's bias score
 3. Return bias information and general article information to the client.